The following Statement was made on Tuesday 12 May in the House of Commons.

 Coronavirus has cast a shadow over the lives of everyone in this country.
 As we all know too well, for some it has caused unimaginable heartache.
 For millions more of our fellow citizens, this crisis has meant an enormous sacrifice in the national effort to beat this disease.
 The Government are immensely grateful to the British people for the profound changes that they have made to their lives over the last few weeks.

 However, it is now time to consider how together we emerge from this crisis.
-On Sunday, the Prime Minister set out the first careful steps for reopening society and a roadmap for the weeks and the months ahead.
-Undoubtedly, transport is going to play a very central role in that recovery.
+On Sunday, the Prime Minister set out the first careful steps for reopening society and a road map for the weeks and months ahead.
+Undoubtedly, transport is going to play a central role in that recovery.
 It will be the key to restarting our economy and in time will enable us to renew and strengthen those precious ties that are so deeply valued by us all.

 These documents aim to give passengers the confidence to travel, and they seek to give operators the information they need to provide safer services and workplaces for passengers and for staff.
 We encourage operators to consider the particular needs of their customers and workers as they translate these documents into action.

 As I mentioned, we are also publishing a second document, guidance for transport operators, today.
 Those organisations really are at the forefront of the national recovery effort.
-They know the insides and out of the needs of their customers and their workers, and they understand like no one else their industry’s specific needs.
+They know inside and out the needs of their customers and their workers, and they understand like no one else their industry’s specific needs.
 That is why I have no doubt that the operators are best placed to implement the safety processes that work best for their businesses, their employees and their customers.
 The guidance we are publishing today advises operators across all forms of private and public transport on the measures they can take to improve safety.
-The steps include ensuring stations, services and equipment are regularly cleaned, and that passenger flows are clearly communicated to try to avoid crowding to try to keep everyone on the network, passengers and staff, two metres apart wherever possible.
+The steps include ensuring stations, services and equipment are regularly cleaned, and that passenger flows are clearly communicated to try to avoid crowding and to keep everyone on the network—passengers and staff—two metres apart wherever possible.